MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-image-analyzer.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Contacts**, and then choose the related link.
 2. Choose the contact person, and then choose the **Analyze Picture** action.
 3. On the **Profile Questionnaire** FastTab, review the suggestions, and make corrections if needed.

-## Block suggested attributes

-If the analysis suggests an attribute that you do not want to see, you can block the attribute.
-Use caution, however.
-Blocked attributes are not suggested for other items or contact persons either.
-If you regret blocking an attribute, you can choose **View Blacklisted Attributes**, and then delete the attribute from the list.
+For more information, see [Use Profile Questionnaires to Classify Business Contacts](marketing-create-contact-profile-questionnaire.md)

+    > [!NOTE]
+    > Computer Vision API returns following attributes:
+    > * *age* - an estimated "visual age" number in years.
+It is how old a person looks like rather than the actual biological age.
+    > * *gender* - male or female.
+    >
+    > The Computer Vision API doesn't return confidence level for age and gender attributes.

 ## To use your own account for the Computer Vision API

 You can also use your own account for the Computer Vision API, for example, if you want to analyze more images than we allow.